tnc-ca-geo/animl-ml/api/megadetectorv5/README.md

 to copy the model to the appropriate s3 bucket where pytorch and tensorflow models (for MIRA) are stored.

 You'll also need to push the locally built docker image to the ECR repository.
-Sinc ethe images are large, it is fastest to do this from a sagemaker notebook instance in the mdv5_deploy.ipynb.
+Since the images are large, it is fastest to do this from a sagemaker notebook instance in the mdv5_deploy.ipynb.
 Instructions are below if you want to do this from your local machine anyway.

 ```
 aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin 830244800171.dkr.ecr.us-w